winton/typectl/README.md

 ## Props

-Props allow control flow functions to maintain a simple argument signature while enabling the end user to optionally specify async arguments.
+Props allow the end user to specify an async input without changing the signature of the control flow function's arguments.

 Props are awaitable getter-setter factories: